go-chat-bot/plugins/jira/README.md

   https://issues.jenkins-ci.org
 * Set up JIRA_USER env variable to JIRA username for the bot account
 * Set up JIRA_PASS env variable to JIRA password for the bot account
+* Optional: set up JIRA_TOKEN env variable, if your instance requires using personal access tokens (user/pass no longer need to be defined).

 In addition to the above channel-specific configuration variables can be defined in a separate JSON configuration file loaded from path specified by environment